How to improve intestinal flora

 The high acidity of the stomach destroys bacteria before they reach the intestine and can exercise their salutary effects.
 Supplements are often capsules resistant to the acidic medium, that are released into the intestine.

-More information on autoimmune disease diet and remedies in the listing above
+More information on autoimmune disease diet and remedies.

 Other interesting articles